The Role of Government in Dystopian Societies

 Order now

-Characters in these novels were brainwashed to conform to their governments since the population was too scared to confront their own overpowering government.
-Furthermore, citizens lived in a society were minimal rights were nonexistent, with homelessness, chaos, and racism.
-Although you may see many of these aspects in other dystopian novels, many elements are still left out.
+" Characters in these novels were systematically brainwashed to conform to their governments, as the populations were too afraid to confront their overpowering rulers.
+Furthermore, citizens in these narratives lived in societies where even minimal rights were nonexistent, characterized by homelessness, chaos, and racism.
+While many of these elements appear in other dystopian novels, numerous aspects remain unexplored.

-This quote proves Prospero’s purpose of torture explaining how it was the only way for him to conform.
-Lastly in the novel Anthem, Fear was the government’s most prized possession as they knew that people constantly feared anything that would harm them which is why much of their society is dehumanized as stated by Equality “There is fear hanging in the air of the sleeping halls, and in the air of the streets.
+Lastly, in "Anthem," fear is the government's most prized possession.
+They understand that people fear harm, leading to societal dehumanization.
+As Equality states, "There is fear hanging in the air of the sleeping halls, and in the air of the streets.
 Fear walks through the City, fear without name, without shape.
-All men feel it an none dare to speak” (Rand 46).
-Last but not least all of these works explained how fear can be overpowering when put in the wrong hands.
+All men feel it and none dare to speak" (Rand 46).
+In conclusion, these works illustrate how fear, when wielded by the wrong hands, serves as a foundation for dystopian societies.

 The deadline is too short to read someone else's essay